OWASP/samm/Supporting Resources/v2.0/notesV2meetings.md

 20180218 - Seba: implemented
 L3: consider impact on the rest of the enterprise? requires sofistication in terms of storing/reviewing architectures include verification against A: Secure Architecture Design ?
-20180218 - Seba: updated to: "Review of the application architecture impact on overall enterprise architecture and against the organisation design principles, design patterns, security solutions and reference architectures"
+20180218 - Seba: updated to: "Review of the application architecture impact on overall enterprise architecture and against the organization design principles, design patterns, security solutions and reference architectures"

 B: Supporting Architecture
 need for better understanding/description what this entails